[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 provides a frontend to the apt package management infrastructure.

-aptitude is a text-based interface using the curses library, it
+aptitude is a text-based interface using the curses library.

-can be used to perform management tasks in a fast and easy way.
+aptitude can be used to perform management tasks in a fast and

 aptitude provides the functionality of